 I went for an RGBW version, meaning RGB + white, you can get just RGB version if you don’t want white, or you can get an RGBWW version which gives you cool + warm white.
-Just make sure your strip and controller match, so same version of both.
+Just make sure your LED strip and controller match, so same version of both.

 I also went for the non IR remote version of the controller, since I don’t have a need for the remote control.